Glossary for Silk Texiles

 fagara silk – silk produced from the cocoons of Attacus atlas (Saturniidae)

-hand-embroidery – a technique of using early hand sewn stitches, made using a needle and thread or yarn, to add embellishments to fabric.
+hand-embroidery – a technique of using early (pre-machine) hand sewn stitches, made using a needle and thread or yarn, to add embellishments to fabric.

-hand-loomed – a loom which is not power operated, that holds tension on the warp strings, as the weft is interwoven, making the fabric.
+hand-loom – a loom which is not power operated, that holds tension on the warp strings, as the weft is interwoven, making the fabric.

 kantha style – an embroidery style from India, which uses a running stich to add detail to a textile

-reeled silk – silk fibers made from unbroken cocoons.
+reeled silk – silk fibers made from unbroken cocoons

 stick lac - branches of trees coated with a resin (lac) produced by scale insects (Laccifer lacca) and used to produce a red dye